Choosing the right employment-based visa for you

-The Bolour/Carl Immigration Group has been representing employers, employees, investors, businesses, athletes, and entertainers for over 25 years.
-If you are interested in coming to the U.S. to work for a U.S.-based entity, hire a foreign national to work for your U.S. business, or intend to invest in a business then one of the below-listed employment-based visas may be an option for you to accomplish your goals.
+The Bolour/Carl Immigration Group’s work visa lawyers have been representing employers, employees, investors, businesses, athletes, and entertainers for over 25 years.
+If you are interested in coming to the U.S. to work for a U.S.-based entity, hire a foreign national to work for your U.S. business, or intend to invest in a business then one of the below-listed work visas may be an option for you to accomplish your goals.

 - Exceptional ability in the arts, entertainment, and or their field of work may be eligible for a temporary work visa in the O-1A or O1B Artist Visa.